Cancelling a Trademark in Canada can be done in two ways.

 (3) A trade-mark that is marked in Canada on goods or on the packages in which they are contained is, when the goods are exported from Canada, deemed to be used in Canada in association with those goods.

 R.S., 1985, c.
 T-13, s.
 4; 2014, c.
 32, ss.
 53, 54(F).

-Filing a Section 45 Request
+Who Can Make a Section 45 Request?